-SB 51 also changes the term "sexual harassment" to "sex- and gender-based harassment" as used in various places throughout Chapter 284 of the Nevada Revised Statutes.
-This amendment replaces current language to define "sex-and gender-based harassment," and expands on the type of behaviors that would be considered sex- and gender-based harassment.
+SB 51 changes the term "sexual harassment" to "sex- or gender-based harassment" as used in various places throughout Chapter 284 of the Nevada Revised Statutes.
+This amendment replaces current language to define "sex-and gender-based harassment," and expands on the type of behaviors that would be considered sex- or gender-based harassment.